akariba/Financial-Mathematics-and-Risk-management/README.md

 CAN BE USED AS RELATIONSHIP EVIDENCE:
 YES / NO

-SAFE TO INTEGRATE INTO V2 REMEDIATION:
+SAFE TO INTEGRATE INTO FUTURE V3 EXTRACTION:
 YES / NO / ONLY WITH CONDITIONS

 If conditional, list the precise conditions.